 Key genes in some of the enriched pathways were examined in more detail and protein content was quantified by Western blotting.
-Increased mRNA and protein contents of the mitotic marker, proliferating cell nuclear antigen (PCNA), and PPARγ, an important regulator of adipocyte differentiation, were observed in response to fetal hypothyroidism (P<0.005, Figure 4 A and B).
-Adipose PCNA mRNA abundance decreased between 129 and 143 dGA in sham fetuses (P<0.05), and PCNA mRNA and protein contents were higher in TX compared sham fetuses at 143 dGA (P<0.05; Figure 4Ai and ii).
-Compared with control values, both the mRNA and protein contents of PPARγ at 129 dGA, and mRNA abundance at 143 dGA, were greater in TX fetuses (P<0.05; Figure 4Bi and ii).
-Adipose mRNA abundances of IGFI and IGFII and leptin were also increased by TX (P<0.001, Figure 5A, B and C).
-An increase in adipose IGFI mRNA was observed between 129 and 143 dGA in TX fetuses (P<0.05; Figure 5A); over the same period, IGFII mRNA abundance decreased in both sham and TX fetuses (P<0.05; Figure 5B).
+Increased mRNA and protein contents of the mitotic marker, proliferating cell nuclear antigen (PCNA), and PPARγ, an important regulator of adipocyte differentiation, were observed in response to fetal hypothyroidism (adj.P<0.005, Figure 4 A and B).
+Adipose PCNA mRNA abundance decreased between 129 and 143 dGA in sham fetuses (adj.P<0.05), and PCNA mRNA and protein contents were higher in TX compared sham fetuses at 143 dGA (adj.P<0.05; Figure 4Ai and ii).
+Compared with control values, both the mRNA and protein contents of PPARγ at 129 dGA, and mRNA abundance at 143 dGA, were greater in TX fetuses (adj.P<0.05; Figure 4Bi and ii).
+Adipose mRNA abundances of IGFI and IGFII and leptin were also increased by TX (adj.P<0.001, Figure 5A, B and C).
+An increase in adipose IGFI mRNA was observed between 129 and 143 dGA in TX fetuses (adj.P<0.05; Figure 5A); over the same period, IGFII mRNA abundance decreased in both sham and TX fetuses (adj.P<0.05; Figure 5B).

 To examine if hyperinsulinaemia and increased adipose IGF mRNA abundance observed in TX fetuses were responsible, at least in part, for the greater PAT mass, the expression of insulin-IGF and adipokine signalling pathways were investigated in sham and TX fetuses.
-At 129 dGA, the mRNA abundance of the insulin receptor was higher, while insulin receptor β-subunit (InsRβ) protein content was lower in TX fetuses compared to sham fetuses (P<0.05, Figure 4Ci and ii).
-Between 129 and 143 dGA, a reduction in InsRβ protein was seen in sham, but not TX fetuses (P<0.05, Figure 4Cii).
-At 129 dGA, protein kinase β 1 (Akt1) and Akt2 mRNA, and Akt1 protein content, were greater in TX compared to sham fetuses (P<0.05, Figure 4D-E).
-In the TX fetuses, Akt2 mRNA abundance decreased between 129 and 143 dGA, and Akt2 protein content was lower at 143 dGA compared to that observed in sham fetuses (P<0.05, Figure 4E).
+At 129 dGA, the mRNA abundance of the insulin receptor was higher, while insulin receptor β-subunit (InsRβ) protein content was lower in TX fetuses compared to sham fetuses (adj.P<0.05, Figure 4Ci and ii).
+Between 129 and 143 dGA, a reduction in InsRβ protein was seen in sham, but not TX fetuses (adj.P<0.05, Figure 4Cii).
+At 129 dGA, protein kinase β 1 (Akt1) and Akt2 mRNA, and Akt1 protein content, were greater in TX compared to sham fetuses (adj.P<0.05, Figure 4D-E).
+In the TX fetuses, Akt2 mRNA abundance decreased between 129 and 143 dGA, and Akt2 protein content was lower at 143 dGA compared to that observed in sham fetuses (adj.P<0.05, Figure 4E).
 The total amount of phosphorylated Akt (pAkt) protein did not change with age or fetal hypothyroidism (data not shown).

-A developmental rise in mRNA abundance of the mammalian target of rapamycin (mTOR) was observed in sham, but not TX fetuses (P<0.05, Figure 4Fi); at 143 dGA only, mTOR mRNA abundance was lower in TX than sham fetuses (P<0.05, Figure 4Fi).
-Fetal hypothyroidism reduced phosphorylated mTOR protein content (P<0.05), although post-hoc analysis failed to identify significant differences at either age (Figure 4Fii).
-At 129 dGA, phosphorylated S6 kinase (pS6K) protein content was higher in TX than sham fetuses (P<0.05), and decreased with increasing age in TX but not sham fetuses (P<0.05, Figure 4Gii); S6K mRNA abundance, however, was unaffected by fetal TX and age (Figure 4Gi).
-In TX fetuses, mRNA abundance of the insulin-sensitive glucose transporter, GLUT4, was greater than that observed in sham fetuses at 129 dGA and decreased towards term, unlike sham fetuses (P<0.05, Figure 4Hi).
-Adipose GLUT4 protein content was also greater in TX than sham fetuses at both ages (P<0.05, Figure 4Hii).
+A developmental rise in mRNA abundance of the mammalian target of rapamycin (mTOR) was observed in sham, but not TX fetuses (adj.P<0.05, Figure 4Fi); at 143 dGA only, mTOR mRNA abundance was lower in TX than sham fetuses (adj.P<0.05, Figure 4Fi).
+Fetal hypothyroidism reduced phosphorylated mTOR protein content (adj.P<0.05), although post-hoc analysis failed to identify significant differences at either age (Figure 4Fii).
+At 129 dGA, phosphorylated S6 kinase (pS6K) protein content was higher in TX than sham fetuses (adj.P<0.05), and decreased with increasing age in TX but not sham fetuses (adj.P<0.05, Figure 4Gii); S6K mRNA abundance, however, was unaffected by fetal TX and age (Figure 4Gi).
+In TX fetuses, mRNA abundance of the insulin-sensitive glucose transporter, GLUT4, was greater than that observed in sham fetuses at 129 dGA and decreased towards term, unlike sham fetuses (adj.P<0.05, Figure 4Hi).
+Adipose GLUT4 protein content was also greater in TX than sham fetuses at both ages (adj.P<0.05, Figure 4Hii).